 Overall, there are a number of metrics you need to keep an eye on.
 We’ll discuss a few of the more significant ones below.

-Go through this blog on power AWS Interview Question to crack the next job interview!
+Go through this blog on power AWS Interview Questions to crack the following job interview!

 Advantages of Amazon EKS

-Let’s discuss the advantages of AWS EKS in detail:
+Let’s discuss the benefits of AWS EKS in detail:

 Management Without a Control Plane